MohdAbddullahShaikh/Student-Portal/README.md

 integrated with an Email API, Hibernate, Maven, and all hosted on the Apache Tomcat server.

-<b>For Students:</b> The Student Management System offers a user-friendly
+<h1>For Students:</b> The Student Management System offers a user-friendly
 interface where students can effortlessly download study materials such as notes and reference documents.

-<b>For Administrators:<\b> The system empowers administrators with tools to
+<h1>For Administrators:<\b> The system empowers administrators with tools to
 easily upload and manage study resources.
 With just a few clicks, new materials can be added, updated and more.

- # There are following feature of Student Protal
+ #There are following feature of Student Protal

-<b>1.
+<h1>1.
 Easily download study material:</b> One significant advantage of
 easily downloading study material is the accessibility it provides.
 Students can access a wide range of resources at their convenience, which allows for flexible learning.
 This means they